 The Government’s decision to support expansion at Heathrow was a decision to expand capacity at the UK’s only hub airport.
 As the UK’s only hub airport, Heathrow is unique in its role of driving economic growth across the country.

 It is the UK’s busiest airport, accounting for nearly 75% of long-haul flights from the UK.
-It is the UK’s largest port by value for countries beyond the EU and Switzerland, handling 30% of the country’s exports.
+It is the UK’s largest port by value for countries outside EU.

 Having a thriving hub airport is important for helping Britain to remain competitive in the world.
 But Heathrow is full, and our competitor hub airports across Europe are continuing to grow.